fspiri/rubik/README.md

 ![Untitled video to gif (1)](https://github.com/fspiri/rubik/assets/81576273/db3c8043-529a-4a79-b5c7-15fdf6eaa725)
 ***
-To run the app open one of the code classes withing the Processor IDE.
+To run the app open one of the code classes withing the Processing IDE.
 ***
 Rotation animations still to be implemented.